osuosl/cs312/source/slides/02_linux_basics.rst

   explicit permission
 * Do not do anything illegal (no torrenting)
 * Do not attempt to disrupt other machines or services (no DOS/DDOS)
-* Don't expose unnecessary services to the public web (learn your firewall!)
 * Use common sense.
 If you would get mad at something done to you, don't do it to others
 * Ken Thompson gave an interesting talk `on trust`_.
 Read it.